adam-bouafia/Blockchain-Driven-Energy-Optimization-System-for-Sustainable-Data-Centers/DEPLOYMENT.md

 - Install global dependencies (Truffle, Ganache CLI)
 - Install project dependencies
 - Create a `.env` file with default values
-- Set up the Python virtual environment for ML components
+- Set up the Python 3.12 environment for ML components
 - Create necessary scripts for running the system
+- Configure the frontend components

 ### Step 3: Start the Local Blockchain